naes4-5/tui_diary/README.md

 2. Complete functionality

-Makes a new note with the current date with the inputted text
+Makes a new note with the inputted text
 ```bash
 direy write "started implementing feature {x}"
 ```